yanweiw/quad_SE3/README.md

 ![sim](images/velocity_drift.png)![sim](images/integrater_drift.png)

 Second, since I plug the motion equations in SE(3) directly into the default NDSolve integrator, the numerical simulation will drift for integration of SE(3) group.
 However the default integrator over a short period of time still gives credible results as you can see in the above plot.
-Within 20 seconds, RR ! − I is kept around 10e-14.
+Within 20 seconds, **RR<sup>T</sup> − I** is kept around 10e-14.

 In the future, I will upgrade the controller to maintain a constant orbiting velocity, which should give me better circular traces.